 Regulatory approval of an NDA or NDA supplement is never guaranteed, and the approval process typically takes several years and is extremely expensive.
 The FDA and foreign regulatory agencies also have substantial discretion in the drug approval process.
 Despite the time and efforts exerted, failure can occur at any stage, and we could encounter problems that cause us to abandon clinical trials or to repeat or perform additional preclinical testing and clinical trials.
 The number and focus of preclinical studies and clinical trials that will be required for approval by the FDA and foreign regulatory agencies varies depending on the drug candidate, the disease or condition that the drug candidate is designed to address, and the regulations applicable to any particular drug candidate.
+In addition, the FDA may require that a proposed Risk Evaluation and Mitigation Strategy, also known as a REMS, be submitted as part of an NDA if the FDA determines that it is necessary to ensure that the benefits of the drug outweigh its risks.
 The FDA and foreign regulatory agencies can delay, limit or deny approval of a drug candidate for many reasons, including, but not limited to:

-· they might determine that a drug candidate is not safe or effective;

-- they might not find the data from preclinical testing and clinical trials sufficient and could request that additional trials be performed; - they might not approve our, our partner's or the contract manufacturer's processes or facilities; or - they might change their approval policies or adopt new regulations.
+- they might determine that a drug candidate is not safe or effective; - they might not find the data from preclinical testing and clinical trials sufficient and could request that additional trials be performed; - they might not approve our, our partner's or the contract manufacturer's processes or facilities; or - they might change their approval policies or adopt new regulations.